PalomaPG/SuffixTree2/README.md

 # SuffixTree2
-An alternative linear (?) version to SuffixTree
+A linear (?) alternative version to SuffixTree